 Something I noticed was that the outer layer of the chicken meat was showing a bit of a pink smoke ring.
 My guess is that the curing salts from the bacon were absorbed into the thighs, causing the color change.

-Go ahead a give these smoked bacon wrapped chicken thighs a try sometime.
-This batch I smoked was juicy and tender, and the added bacon flavor was the icing on the cake!
+Give these smoked bacon wrapped chicken thighs a try.
+The batch I smoked was juicy and tender, and the added bacon flavor was the icing on the cake!

-Oh, I just had a thought.
-Next time I believe I will try wrapping the chicken around a bit of mozzarella cheese before it goes into the bacon blanket.
+Next time I believe I,ll try wrapping the chicken around a bit of mozzarella cheese before it goes into the bacon blanket.
 Sounds good, doesn't it?